 For information on How to Become a Kentucky Chautauqua Performer, click here.
 Please note that we audition for new Chautauquans every other year.
 The next call will be issued in March 2018.
 The call for new applications is mailed to everyone on our mail list.
 If you would like to receive the call for applications, please send us your mailing address and we will make certain you receive it.

 Born November 2, 1734, Boone quickly demonstrated a preference for the outdoors and established himself as an accomplished hunter and explorer.
-In 1767, Boone first visited Kentucky and found this new territory as beautiful as it was dangerous, as it was hotly contested by both native populations and the ever-advancing British colonists.
+In 1767, he first visited Kentucky and found this new territory as beautiful as it was dangerous, as it was hotly contested by native populations and the ever-advancing British colonists.

-Boone was an intrepid adventurer and natural leader whose exploits amply justify his larger-than-life reputation.
+Boone was an intrepid adventurer and natural leader whose exploits justify his larger-than-life reputation.
 In 1784, John Filson published The Discovery, Settlement And present State of Kentucke.
-This influential book chronicled in detail the adventures of Boone and established him not only as an important settler and explorer of Kentucky and the west, but as an American legend.
+This influential book chronicled the adventures of Boone and established him not only as an important settler and explorer of Kentucky and the west, but as an American legend.